Installation views from ‘Embassy’ solo exhibition - OFFSITE Gallery, Fitzroy, Melbourne, 2018.

 Foremost, the artist would like to acknowledge the Wurundjeri people of the Kulin nation as the custodians of the land on which this event took place and would also like to pay their respect to Elders past and present.
 Sovereignty was never ceded.

-For many years, one of my father’s oldest friends worked as a spy.
-Shortly after the fall of the Soviet Union when the U.S.S.R had to move stuff quickly he was sent on an assignment to meet up with an ex-Soviet general to inspect a fleet of submarines for purchase.
+For many years, a family friend worked as a spy.
+Shortly after the fall of the Soviet Union when the U.S.S.R had to move gear quickly he was sent on an assignment to meet up with an ex-Soviet general to inspect a fleet of submarines for purchase.

-Through the re-creation of an archetypal consular space, Embassy charts a course from the Petrov Affair to modern whistleblowers living in the Ecuadorian Embassy, to examine the amusing, sinister and codified rituals of diplomacy.
+Through the re-creation of an archetypal consular space, Embassy charts a course from the Petrov Affair to modern whistleblowers removed from the Ecuadorian Embassy, to examine the amusing, sinister and codified rituals of diplomacy.